mdlerch/mdlerch.com/content/vim/mutt-and-vim.md

             :%!par w72q
             :%s/^>\+.\+$/\0 /e
             :%s/\(^>\+\)\@<=\s$//e
+            :%s/\s\+\(\n>\+$\)\@=//e
             :1
             :put! =\"\n\n\"
             :1
         endif
     endfunction

-These three new lines do the following.
+These four new lines do the following.
 First, they let `par` reformat the file.
 The argument w72q sets the width to 72 and supports quotes, meaning it will not make a mess of the '>' characters indicating quote level.
 The next line adds a space to the end of any line that starts with a quote indicator (>) except lines that are just the quote character.
 Next, any line that is just a series of quote indicators and then ends with a space and then a new line is changed to end with just the quote indicators.
-I haven't figured out how to combine those two `:%s` substitutions to a single line, though I feel like there should be a way.
+I feel like this substitution shouldn't be necessary, but maybe my first substitution is not quite right.
+Lastly, I remove the trailing whitespace of on any line that precedes a line that contains only the '>' characters.

 Ah, now writing email is so much nicer.
 Another thing we can do is start in insert mode.
 Very rarely do I not want to immediately insert text when writing